Jkous/wildit/CONTRIBUTING.md

 ---

-Thank you for helping make wildit better!
+Thank you for helping make Wildit better!